fglmtt/coding/lectures/prompt-engineering.md

 > Name some politicians who were born in NY, New York

 > [!note] Output (baseline response)
-> Here are a few notable American politicians born in New York City: Donald Trump, Theodore Roosevelt, Hillary Clinton, Bernie Sanders, and Rudolph “Rudy” Giuliani.
+> Here are a few notable American politicians born in New York City: Donald Trump, Theodore Roosevelt, Hillary Clinton, Bernie Sanders, and Rudolph “Rudy” Giuliani

 ---